dylanrenwick/braingolf/README.md

     ~            - "Reverse" - Causes the next operator to read/pop from the beginning of the stack, rather than the end ,            - "Flip" - Causes the next diadic operator to swap its 2 values.
 (Eg 2 / 4 becomes 4 / 2)
-    $            - "Silent" - Prevents the next operator from outputting to the console
+    $            - "Silent" - Prevents the next operator from outputting to the console &            - "Greedy" - Causes the next operator to apply to the entire stack
     #            - Adds the charcode of the next char to the end of the stack
     "            - Causes all following characters to be treated as character literals (as though preceeded by the `#` operator) until another `"` is found